HusnainRKI/ms-copilot-gateway/README.md

     -   When editing or creating your own system prompts for character-limited LLMs, refer to the [Roo Code Footgun Prompting documentation](https://docs.roocode.com/features/footgun-prompting) for best practices.
 -   The `groups` array defines the capabilities available in these modes (e.g., "read", "edit").

 After adding or modifying the [`.roomodes`](.roomodes:1) file and ensuring the corresponding system prompt files exist with your desired short prompts, Roo Code should automatically detect the new modes.
-You can then select "MS Copilot Gateway Assistant" or "MS Copilot Gateway Assistant (日本語)" when interacting with this LLM.
+You can then select "MS Copilot Gateway Assistant" or "MS Copilot Gateway Assistant (Japanese)" when interacting with this LLM.

 For more information on custom modes and system prompts, see the [Roo Code documentation](https://docs.roocode.com/features/custom-modes).